Royals vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Royals have posted a mark of 1-4.
+- The Royals have played as the underdog in six of their past 10 games and have gone 1-5 in those contests.

-- When it comes to the over/under, the Royals and their opponents are 2-8-0 in their last 10 games.
+- When it comes to the over/under, the Royals and their foes are 2-8-0 in their previous 10 contests.

-- The Royals have put together a 3-4-0 record against the spread over their previous 10 matchups (oddsmakers set runlines in seven of those games).
+- The Royals have put together a 3-3-0 record against the runline over their previous 10 games (bookmakers set runlines in six of those matchups).
+Kansas City and its opponent have fallen short of the over/under for three games in a row, with the average total set by oddsmakers during that span being 7.8.

 Royals Betting Records & Stats

-- The Royals have been chosen as underdogs in 50 games this year and have walked away with the win 15 times (30%) in those games.
+- The Royals have been victorious in 15, or 29.4%, of the 51 contests they have been chosen as underdogs in this season.

-- Kansas City has entered 18 games this season as the underdog by +155 or more and is 4-14 in those contests.
+- Kansas City has a record of 5-23 in games where bookmakers have it as underdogs of at least +140 on the moneyline.

-- The moneyline set for this matchup implies the Royals have a 39.2% chance of walking away with the win.
+- The moneyline set for this matchup implies the Royals have a 41.7% chance of coming away with a victory in the contest.

-- So far this season, Kansas City and its opponents have hit the over in 26 of its 62 games with a total.
+- Games involving Kansas City have gone over the total set by oddsmakers in 26 of 63 chances this season.

+- The Royals are 5-6-0 against the spread in their 11 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!